 While they say that nothing in life is certain except death and taxes, this proverb is missing another of life’s key inevitabilities: change.
-As highlighted by the current COVID-19 pandemic sweeping the world, business and organizational change can be both planned and unplanned.
+Business and organizational change can be both planned and unplanned.
 Regardless of what instigates change, it must be properly managed for success.

 Not everyone enjoys change.
 In fact, most people do not.
 There is a variety of psychological, social, environmental, and cultural reasons for why people don’t enjoy change, but that’s a moot point –organizations often need to change.
 Thus, they must be able to manage the fact that people resist change.